whisperglen/heretic2-files/heretic2_binary_patch.md

     - to push arguments on stack: these are usually local variables that I need access to in my C function, but they can also be globals
     - perform the call
     - do stack cleanup
-    - jump over unnecessary code (there is unused asm code is the old function that should be skipped over)
+    - jump over unnecessary code (there is unused asm code in the old function that should be skipped over)
 2. Then at runtime, I want to memcopy the generated bytecode at the desired location.

 ### Step one: The ASM adapter